-- cash-and-counseling significantly reduced unmet needs for personal-assistance services—participants experienced positive health outcomes and improved quality of life;
+- cash-and-counseling significantly reduced unmet needs for personal-assistance services with participants experiencing positive health outcomes and improved quality of life;

 - there was no misuse of Medicaid funds or abuse of consumers;

 - cash-and-counseling need not cost more than traditional programs if states carefully design and monitor their programs; and